SolaceLabs/solace-integration-guides/docs/_guides/weblogic-app-server.md

 ##### Configure TLS/SSL Service Listen Port

-By default, the Solace message broker accepts secure messaging client connections on port 55443.
+By default, the Solace event broker accepts secure messaging client connections on port 55443.
 If this port is acceptable then no further configuration is required and this section can be skipped.
 If a non-default port is desired, then follow the steps below.
-Note this configuration change will disrupt service to all clients of the Solace message broker and should therefore be performed during a maintenance window when this client disconnection is acceptable.
+Note this configuration change will disrupt service to all clients of the Solace event broker and should therefore be performed during a maintenance window when this client disconnection is acceptable.
 This example assumes that the new port should be 55403.

 ```
 (config)# service smf